Conditional inference on the asset with maximum Sharpe ratio: Conclusions and Future Work

 \section{Conclusions and Future Work}

 The conditional estimation procedure appears to achieve nominal type I rates under the null, and does not seem unduly harmed by assuming the vector \svsr is normally distributed.
 Nor does it seem to suffer greatly from using sample estimates of the correlation matrix, \RMAT, nor from the presence of kurtotic returns.
 The procedure can be used for other test configurations beyond the asset with the maximum \txtSR, and can be used to construct confidence intervals.
-It appears to have low power when many assets have the same \txtSNR, but appears to have low rejection probability when the selected asset has low \txtSNR, which sets it apart from all of the other procedures tested.
+It appears to have low power compared to tests based on the MHT for some test configurations.
+However MHT tests can have very high conditional type I rates in those unlikely cases where an asset with low \txtSNR is selected, while the conditional estimation procedure maintains the type I rate in this case.

-Clearly the low power of the test gives us reason to seek improvements.
+The low power of the test gives us reason to seek improvements.
 Perhaps the conditioning procedure can be adapted to recognize that the strategist would have been testing another asset if the \txtSR of the currently selected asset had been lower.
 However, it would seem that in so doing, one would lose the desireable property of testing the \txtSNR of the selected asset, instead of testing the more general hypothesis of (\ref{hyp:eq_test}).
 Perhaps its power can be increased using Hansen's $\log\log$ adjustment.

+On the other hand, the conditional procedure appears to have low positive False Discovery Rates, and is competitive with the other tests on this metric.
+We suggest setting low target type I rates to minimize the pFDR.
+Perhaps the procedure of \citeauthor{10.1111/1467-9868.00346} can be adapted to this problem to estimate the pFDR for a given type I rate. \cite{10.1111/1467-9868.00346}